merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 You will see that all 9 of the above modules are enriched in the "high-fitness" group of MAGs - and indeed, all 33 modules that passed our filters were enriched in this group.
 You might also notice that most of the enriched modules are biosynthesis pathways, particularly of amino acids and essential cofactors.
 As we discuss in the paper, this indicated to us that "high-fitness" populations were successful in colonizing the FMT recipients because they were metabolically independent - that is, they were able to individually produce the molecules they needed to survive and grow, and thus had a competitive advantage compared to the "low-fitness" populations, which generally did not have these biosynthesis capabilities.

+This metabolism estimation and enrichment analysis allowed us to form a clear hypothesis as to why some microbial populations were able to colonize FMT recipients while others weren't.
+For a much more robust discussion of the analysis and our conclusions, please read our [study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02924-x).

+For some additional metagenome-level analyses that we were not able to perform at the time of the study (since they weren't fully implemented yet), check out the remaining two sections of the tutorial.

 ### Estimating pathway copy number in a metagenome assembly

 {:.warning}